Self-help guru convicted in lurid sex-trafficking case

 Raniere kept the child pornography stashed in his private study as "a trophy" of "his sexual conquest," Penza said.

-The defense argued Raniere was a genuine believer in unconventional means for self-improvement and that all his sexual encounters with female followers of his organization, called NXIVM (NEHK'-see-uhm), were consensual.
-His behavior could be seen as "repulsive and offensive, but we don't convict people in this country for being repulsive or offensive," attorney Marc Agnifilo said in his closings.
+The defense argued Raniere was a genuine believer in unconventional means for self-improvement and that all his sexual encounters with female followers of NXIVM were consensual.
+His behavior could be seen as "repulsive and offensive, but we don't convict people in this country for being repulsive or offensive," Agnifilo said in his closings.

-Raniere, 58, was arrested at a Mexican hideout in 2018 following an investigation his Albany-area group, that once had an international following with a foothold in Hollywood but was called a cult by critics.
-His adherents included TV actress Allison Mack, best known for her role as a friend of a young Superman in the series "Smallville," and Seagram's liquor fortune heiress, Clare Bronfman.
+Raniere was arrested at a Mexican hideout in 2018 following an investigation his Albany-area group.

-Raniere's organization began to crumble amid sensational reports about The Vow alleging its members were held down and branded in ceremonies at a "sorority house" for them that had a mock dungeon.
+His organization began to crumble amid sensational reports about The Vow alleging its members were held down and branded in ceremonies at a "sorority house" for them that had a mock dungeon.

 Mack and Bronfman, who were named as defendants with Raniere in a federal indictment, pleaded guilty before they could go to trial with him.
 They didn't testify, leaving a cooperating member of his inner circle and three victims from the secret sorority as the key witnesses.